 18. Hakim Azim Gorgig19.
 Abdolrahman Gorgig

 20. Hossein Varasteh Soleimani

-The nine Sunni prisoners detained in Vakilabad prison in Mashhad have been sentenced to death by the Revolutionary Court of Mashhad since 2019 on charges of adultery.
+The nine Sunni prisoners detained in Vakilabad prison in Mashhad have been sentenced to death by the Revolutionary Court of Mashhad since 2019.

 21. Anvar Khezri

 23. Farhad Salimi